 Required Health Examinations and Immunizations

-All students are required to present appropriate proof of a health examination and the immunizations against, and screenings for, preventable communicable diseases within one year prior to:
+A student’s parent(s)/guardian(s) shall present proof that the student received a health examination and , with proof of immunizations against, and screenings for, preventable communicable diseases, as required by the Department of Public Health, within one year prior to:

 As required by State law:

 Unless an exemption or extension applies, failure to comply with the above requirements before September 1st will result in the student’s exclusion from school until the required health forms are presented to the District.
 New students who register after September 1st of the current school year shall have 30 days following registration to comply with the health examination and immunization regulations.
 If a medical reason prevents a student from receiving a required immunization before September 1st, the student must present, before September 1st, an immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by the physician, advanced practice nurse, physician assistant, or local health department responsible for administering immunizations.